uclahs-cds/pipeline-call-sSNV/README.md

  *Providing `intersect_regions` is required and will limit the final output to just those regions.
 All regions of the reference genome could be provided as a `bed` file with all contigs, however it is HIGHLY recommended to remove `decoy` contigs from the human reference genome.
 Including these thousands of small contigs will require the user to increase available memory for `Mutect2` and will cause a very long runtime for `Strelka2`.
 See [Discussion here](https://github.com/uclahs-cds/pipeline-call-sSNV/discussions/216).
 A GRCh38 `bed.gz` file can be found here: `/hot/ref/tool-specific-input/pipeline-call-sSNV-6.0.0/GRCh38-BI-20160721/Homo_sapiens_assembly38_no-decoy.bed.gz`.
 For other genome versions, you may be able to use [UCSC Liftover](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert.

- #### Base resource allocation updaters
+ ### Base resource allocation updaters
-To optionally update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts.
+To optionally update the base resource (cpus or memory) allocations for processes, use the following structure and add the necessary parts to the [input.config](config/template.config) file.
 The default allocations can be found in the [node-specific config files](./config/)

 ```Nextflow
 base_resource_update {